 6.15.1 Applicability to language

+The vulnerability discussed in TR 24772-1 clause 6.15.3 does not apply to Python.

 Operations on integers in Python cannot cause wrap-around errors because integers have no maximum size other than what the memory resources of the system can accommodate.

+Shift operations operate correctly, except that large shifts on negative numbers infill with ‘1’s and will often result in a final answer of “-1”.

 Normally the OverflowError exception is raised for floating point wrap-around errors but, for implementations of Python written in C, exception handling for floating point operations cannot be assumed to catch this type of error because they are not standardized in the underlying C language.
 Because of this, most floating point operations cannot be depended on to raise this exception.

+Attempts to convert large integers that cannot be represented as a double-precision IEEE 754 value to float will raise OverflowError.

+[py3.7]> bigint = 2 * 10 ** 308 [py3.7]> float(bigint) Traceback (most recent call last): File "<stdin>", line 1, in <module> OverflowError: int too large to convert to float

 6.15.2 Guidance to language users

+To mitigate the issues associated with floating point types:

 Be cognizant that most arithmetic and bit manipulation operations on non-integers have the potential for undetected wrap-around errors.

 Avoid using floating point or decimal variables for loop control but if you must use these types then bound the loop structures so as to not exceed the maximum or minimum possible values for the loop control variables.